-Trimester Progress Reports/Narratives are issued according to the schedule for report cards.
+Trimester Progress Reports/Narratives are issued three times per year.
 For students with IEPs, the form is in compliance with special education requirements.
 Privately funded students receive a narrative form.
 Progress Reports are sent to the parent(s), students 18 years of age or older, and the responsible public school.
 A copy of each Progress Report/Narrative is maintained in the student's folder.